-Writing a systematic review or searching for literature in databases and need support?
-The (medical) information specialists advise on and execute the literature research for systematic reviews, meta-analyses, guidelines, funding applications, PhD-research, PICOs and CATs.
+The (medical) information specialists advise on and execute the literature research for, amongst others, systematic reviews, guidelines, funding applications, PhD research, PICOs and CATs.

 Why is good literature research important?